Hadrien-DELAITRE/vvaysseWS/README.md

     "port": 1234, // [integer] Port portion of the URL.
     "protocol": "http:", // [string] Protocol portion of the URL.
     "images": {
-      // [string] Url path of images.
-WARN: has to be defined in Nuxt static
-      // folder.
-      "dirPath": "foo/bar/baz",
       // [string] Duration of images route cache ([length] [unit] as "10
       // minutes" or "1 day").
       "cache": "1 minute",
     }
   },
+  "www": {
+    "hostname": "foo", // [string] Hostname portion of the URL.
+    "port": 1234, // [integer] Port portion of the URL.
+    "srcDir": "www", // [string] Url path of source nuxt folder.
+    // [string] Url path of static nuxt folder.
+WARN: can't be modified, Nuxt
+    // doesn't provide this possibility.
+    "staticDirPath": "www/static",
+    // [string] Url path of portfolio images.
+WARN: has to be defined in Nuxt
+    // static folder.
+    "portfolioDirPath": "www/static/foo/bar/baz",
+  }
 }
 ```